matiaskorhonen/tweet_depository/README.md

 rake timeline:update
 ```

 *NB.
 The update task will only import your 200 latest tweets, and so it is important that it is run regularly.
-On Herouk you should use the [Scheduler addon](https://addons.heroku.com/scheduler).*
+On Heroku you should use the [Scheduler addon](https://addons.heroku.com/scheduler).*

 The Rails cache can be cleared with: